Skip to main content Skip to footer

 • the area being treated

-• whether or not chemotherapy is added to the radiation
+• whether or not chemotherapy is added to the radiation therapy.

 Each individual responds to radiation therapy differently.
-Some people may experience a few side effects while others may not experience any at all.
+Some people may experience a few side effects while others may not experience many at all.
+The following are some common side effects of radiation therapy.

 • tiredness

 Most side effects are short lived and may go away within 4–6 weeks of finishing radiation therapy.
-Some side effects may last for months after you finish radiation therapy and some may be permanent.
+Some side effects may last for months after you finish radiation therapy, and some may be permanent.

 Chemotherapy for Cancer of Unknown Primary